eliorabaev/machine-learning/README.md

 ## **Dataset**

 The dataset used in this project is the well-known Wine dataset from the UCI Machine Learning Repository (<https://archive.ics.uci.edu/ml/machine-learning-databases/wine/wine.data>).
 It contains information about 178 wines, including their class and the values of 13 chemical properties.
-More details at the end of this page.

 ## **Methodology**